|You are on http://travelromania.tripod.com|

 December 23, 2013.
 PM Ponta Gives Up Museums' Merger

 PM Victor Ponta had a plan of merging three first-class museums in Bucharest: the Grigore Antipa National Museum of Natural Science, the Romanian Peasant Museum, and the Village Museum.
 This created quite a reaction from many friends of these museums.
-Eventually, the plan seemed to have been shelved.
+Eventually, the plan was shelved.
 By Adela Stanciu, Nine O'Clock, December 19, 2013.

 December 20, 2013.
 Lovers of Romanian culture, here and abroad, rally against the planned merger of MTR and the Village Museum.
 Here's a letter from Sanda Golopenția, Professor Emerita of French Studies at Brown University, USA.